featurist/flynn-pr-apps/README.md

 `TEST_GH_USER_TOKEN` API token of the account that can has access (create webhooks, pull code) to the above repo.

 ```
-yarn test-real
+make test-real
 ```

-Each of the above have `-debug` counterpart (e.g. `yarn test-local-debug`) that starts node debugging session.
+Each of the above have `-debug` counterpart (e.g. `make test-local-debug`) that starts node debugging session.

-Finally, run all of the above with `yarn test`
+Finally, run all of the above with `make test`